 1 tsp vanilla powder

-1 pinch of sea salt or Himalayan salt
+1 pinch sea salt or Himalayan salt

 Pink Pitaya and Butterfly Pea.